Sir William Stephenson Scholarship

 Kamal Dhillon Intrepid Scholarship 2014 © UWinnipeg

-The bright and dynamic Kamal Dhillon has been awarded one of UWinnipeg’s prestigious Sir William Stephenson Scholarships.
-Her ties to UWinnipeg are strong as her two sisters are alumni and she has a brother also currently enrolled at the university.
-Dhillon is in her fourth year of education at UWinnipeg and has already completed the requirements for her BA in English.
+The bright and dynamic Kamal Dhillon has received one of UWinnipeg’s prestigious Sir William Stephenson Scholarships.
+With strong ties to the university—her two sisters are alumni and her brother is currently enrolled—Dhillon is in her fourth year at UWinnipeg and has already completed the requirements for her BA in English.

 2011 – Paul Sarte and Matthew Morison